 After the first two alarm occurrences, the fees listed in the table below will be applied.

 What happens if I fail to pay my service fees?

 All service charges must be paid within twenty-eight (28) days of the date on the invoice rendered.

-The failure to promptly pay any service charge imposed pursuant to and in the manner described in this article (for which a nullification or waiver has not been granted by the alarm administrator) shall constitute an offense and may be grounds for suspension pending determination by the alarm administrator on revocation.
+The failure to promptly pay any service charge imposed pursuant to and in the manner described in this article (for which a nullification or waiver has not been granted by the alarm administrator) shall constitute an offense.
 If the alarm user holding the alarm permit fails to pay the service fees and other amounts due after the certified final notice letter has been sent, then the village manager is authorized to take such action as may be necessary to collect such unpaid amounts.
 A reinstatement fee as set forth by the village fee ordinance will also be due to place the alarm permit back in good standing.

 Please note: The village assumes no liability for any defects in the operation of any alarm system, for any actions or failure to act of any alarm business, alarm contractor, alarm user, or other person in connection with the transmission or receipt of alarm signals, or any action or failure to act upon receipt of an alarm from any source.
 It is not the intention of the village to create or assume any special duty or any other duty other than that owed to the general public shall be created by virtue of this chapter or any actions taken or failure to act thereunder.

 |False Alarm Occurrence within the calendar year||Service Fee (unregistered account)||Service Fee (registered account)|